 The foot bridge over Lake Le Fer deteriorated beyond repair and was later removed from the SMWC grounds.

 “I have always felt [St. Mary-of-the-Woods] was a magical place,” the new owner said.
 “I also love fairy lore and such, so it is no surprise that I was so attracted to the picture.”

-I am excited to announce that my photography-based digital art abstraction, retitled “Party Girl,” was selected by jury process for the 2018 Juried Art Exhibition at Arts Illiana Gallery in Terre Haute.
+I am happy to announce that my photography-based digital art abstraction titled “Vegas Elvis 1977” was selected by guest curator Michael Roberts for the “Anything Goes” exhibition in the Arts Illiana Gallery in Terre Haute, Indiana.